-- 6. Job Shadows and Personal Reflection Statement - Completion of two job shadows - Completion of personal reflection statements.
-Bring this form to required Information Orientation Session. - 7.
-Test of Essential Academic Skills-V (TEAS-V) - May be taken twice in an academic year (September to August). - No less than 45 days between test dates. - Test consists of Reading, Math, Science, and English and Language Usage. - The TEAS-V may only be taken three times in total. - Required composite score of 60th percentile. - 8.
-Academic Standing - Students currently matriculated at KVCC must hold a cumulative GPA of 2.5 at the start of their first semester of program study. - Students who are transferring must have achieved a cumulative GPA of 2.5 at their previous educational institution.
+- 1. Job Shadows and Personal Reflection Statement (OTA Essay) - Completion of one (1) job shadow. - Completion of personal reflection statements. - 2.
+Test of Essential Academic Skills (TEAS) - May be taken twice in an academic year (November to July). - Each re-take includes all subtest scores and may only be taken after a 45 day waiting period. - Test consists of Reading, Math, Science, and English and Language Usage. - The TEAS may only be taken three times in total (Original test plus two (2) additional retakes). - Free preparatory sessions are offered through the Learning Commons - Registration for the TEAS is completed in the MYKV Student Portal Admission>My application. - Required Minimum composite score 61st percentile rank. - Minimum reading 71st percentile rank. - Minimum math 65th percentile rank. - Minimum science 51st percentile rank. - Minimum english 62nd percentile rank.